smalljaguar/logging_test/NOTES.md

 TODO:
 - log relative timestamps for easier reading of logfiles by hand
 - update burn time to be more accurate
-- add pressure sensor support
+- Debug DPS pressure sensor
 - log in CSV format
 - measure space left on disk
 - store calibration with get/setSensorOffsets